IBM/audit-ci/README.md

     run: npx audit-ci --config ./audit-ci.jsonc
 ```

-Running right after checkout is recommended to reduce the risk of executing a postinstall script from a compromised NPM package.
+_(Recommended)_ Run `audit-ci` immediately after checking out the git repository to reduce the risk of executing a `postinstall` script from a compromised NPM package.

 ### CircleCI